-- 13.1 To require street layouts and design to: - 13.1.1 Have an informal character in the Low Density residential subzone, including elements such as open swales where appropriate. - 13.1.2Be well-connected, with cul-de-sacs being avoided wherever connected streets would offer greater efficiency and amenity - 13.1.3 Minimise the creation of rear sites. - 13.1.4Be safe for vehicles, cyclists, and pedestrians.
+- 13.1 To require street layouts and design to: - 13.1.1Have an informal character in the Low Density residential subzone, including elements such as open swales where appropriate. - 13.1.2Be well-connected, with cul-de-sacs being avoided wherever connected streets would offer greater efficiency and amenity - 13.1.3 Minimise the creation of rear sites. - 13.1.4 Be safe for vehicles, cyclists, and pedestrians.

-- 13.1.5 Minimise opportunities for criminal activity through incorporating Crime Prevention Through Environmental Design (CPTED) principles as appropriate in the design of lot configuration and the street network, carparking areas, public and semi-public spaces, accessways, landscaping, and the location of compatible uses. - 13.2 To encourage pedestrian and cycle links to be located within the public street, whilst acknowledging that off-street links are also appropriate provided they offer a good level of safety and amenity for users. - 13.3 To encourage pedestrian and cycle links to provide for both the commuter and recreational needs of residents within the zone and the wider community. - 13.4 To require well-located and well-designed open spaces that encourage high levels of usage, including an appropriately scaled public square in the Commercial Core, which provides a focal point for social interaction and contributes to a sense of place - 13.5 To require a network of well connected, usable, and safe open spaces. - 13.6 To encourage, where feasible, local reserves to be located and designed such that they can provide for stormwater disposal as well as providing for open space and/or recreational needs. - 13.7 To recognise that the relocation of a collector or arterial road by more than 50 metres (from that shown on the Structure Plan) is likely to significantly affect the integrity of the Structure Plan and should be avoided.
+- 13.1.5Minimise opportunities for criminal activity through incorporating Crime Prevention Through Environmental Design (CPTED) principles as appropriate in the design of lot configuration and the street network, carparking areas, public and semi-public spaces, accessways, landscaping, and the location of compatible uses. - 13.2 To encourage pedestrian and cycle links to be located within the public street, whilst acknowledging that off-street links are also appropriate provided they offer a good level of safety and amenity for users. - 13.3 To encourage pedestrian and cycle links to provide for both the commuter and recreational needs of residents within the zone and the wider community. - 13.4 To require well-located and well-designed open spaces that encourage high levels of usage, including an appropriately scaled public square in the Commercial Core, which provides a focal point for social interaction and contributes to a sense of place - 13.5 To require a network of well connected, usable, and safe open spaces. - 13.6 To encourage, where feasible, local reserves to be located and designed such that they can provide for stormwater disposal as well as providing for open space and/ or recreational needs.